-The Kenan Fellows Program Teacher Leader Cluster Partnership Model (TLC) partners Kenan Fellows with a school district’s administration to form a teacher leadership team that works to solve a district problem.
+The Kenan Fellows Program Teacher Leader Cluster model (TLC) partners Kenan Fellows with a school district’s administration to form a teacher leadership team that works to solve a district problem.

 The TLC supports the following scalable and sustainable outcomes:

 - Inspire and train teacher peers, creating a ripple effect across the school system

 - Lead within the district as a teacher leadership and advocacy team, in partnership with administration